hmu35/-lousy-rabbit-6500/README.md

 ## Description

 `Stock Management System` is a useful tool for individuals looking to invest in the stock market.
-It provides a convenient and efficient way to manage investments by allowing customers to create demat accounts, buy and sell shares, view transaction history, and manage their wallets.
-The project also benefits brokers by providing them with a platform to manage customer accounts, register new customers, and add new stocks.
-This project can be used by individuals, investors, and companies looking to invest in the stock market and manage their investments in a streamlined and organized manner.
-It can also benefit brokers by providing them with a secure and efficient way to manage customer accounts and transactions.
+It provides a convenient and efficient way to manage investments by allowing customers to create stock accounts, buy and sell shares, view transaction history, and manage their wallets.

-## Tech Stack

-## Features

 `Features of the Broker:`